 What to Teach

 “So, what should I teach?”.
 Deciding what to teach is an important step in knowing how to get started with homeschool.

 There are 3 important sources to consider when asking the question, “what should I teach?”…

-- Your state’s homeschool laws: Each state has their own laws regarding homeschool and this includes what subjects they require you to teach.
+- Your state’s homeschool law: Each state has their own law and regulations for homeschool and this includes what subjects they require you to teach.